Practical Zephyr - West workspaces (Part 6)

 - hal_nordic

 We got rid of the path key, since import.path-prefix allows us to define a common prefix for all projects.
 Using the import.file key, we’re telling West to look for a west.yml file in Zephyr’s repository and also consider the projects and West commands listed there.
-Notice that by default West looks for a west.yml file when using import and therefore it is not neccessary to provide the import.file entry.
+Notice that by default West looks for a west.yml file when using import and therefore it is not necessary to provide the import.file entry.

 Instead of adding all of Zephyr’s dependencies, we pick the ones we need by their name using the import.name-allowlist key.